 PRS Center for Admixed Populations (CAPE)

 Population admixture has brought together genomes from continental populations that have diverged primarily because of genetic drift, but also because of different selective pressures.
-Although disentangling interplay of genetic and social determinants of health in admixed populations is critical for equitable medicine, admixed individuals represent only ~4% of participants in current genomic research databases.
-The PRS Center for Admixed Populations (CAPE) aims to develop and deploy methods for admixture-PRS that provide equitable utility for every admixed individual irrespective of their genetic ancestry, by leveraging one of the largest dataset of admixed individuals of >230,000 individuals across EHR- and cohort-based studies to build, test and calibrate admixture-PRS.
+Although disentangling interplay of genetic and environment (e.g., as proxied by genetic ancestries) in admixed populations is critical for precision medicine, admixed genomes represent only ~4% of participants in current databases with statistical toolkit for admixture in its infancy.
+The PRS Center for Admixed Populations (CAPE) aims to develop and deploy methods for admixture-PRS that provide high accuracies for genomic prediction within admixed genomes, by leveraging one of the largest dataset of admixed individuals of >230,000 individuals across EHR- and cohort-based studies to build, test and calibrate admixture-PRS.
 This project is led by Bogdan Pasaniuc (UPenn, contact PI), Eimear Kenny (Mt.
 Sinai, MPI), and Leslie Lange (U of Colorado, MPI).
-CAPE is part of the NIH-funded PRIMED Consortium to develop and evaluate methods to imrpove the use of polygenic risk scores (PRS/PGS) to predict disease and health outcomes towards accurate translation.
+CAPE is part of the NIH-funded PRIMED Consortium to develop and evaluate methods to improve the use of polygenic risk scores to predict disease and health outcomes towards accurate translation.

 NIH RePORTER: U01HG011715